greyatom-school/the-minerva-project/FEWD/sprint_3/project/project.md

 ### Pre-requisites

-Register an account with [https://newsapi.org/](https://newsapi.org/).
+Register an account with [newsapi](https://newsapi.org/).

-After you have registered an account, go through this doc - [https://newsapi.org/docs/endpoints/top-headlines](https://newsapi.org/docs/endpoints/top-headlines).
+After you have registered an account, go through this [doc](https://newsapi.org/docs/endpoints/top-headlines).
 You'll learn how to retrieve the latest news and you can query based on country code

 So, for example, if I have to get the latest news available in India, below is the API: